 The park's purpose and significance statements, which are based on the park's authorizing legislation and its legislative history, form the foundation of the general management plan.
-The purpose statement explains why the park was established as a unit of the National Park System, while the significance statement defines the park's place within its broader context.
+The purpose statement explains why the park was established as a unit of the National Park System, while the significance statement defines the park's place within a broader national context.